deniz195/zeroguess/README.md

 This makes ZeroGuess useful for complex fitting functions with multiple parameters and for large datasets where computation efficiency is important.

+### Limitations

+ZeroGuess has several current limitations to consider:

+**Technical Limitations:**
+- Only one-dimensional independent variables are currently supported
+- Requires consistent sampling of the independent variable across datasets

+These technical limitations can be addressed in future versions.
+If you need these features, please raise an issue on GitHub.

+**Fundamental Limitations:**
+- Users must define appropriate parameter ranges for their specific use case (though this is typically feasible as parameters in physical systems are usually bounded)
+- Parameter ambiguity can affect learning effectiveness (see "Canonical Representations" section)

 ## Features

 - Automatic estimation of starting parameters for curve fitting